 It is possible that there was a territorial separation between the Ohlone and Yokuts along ridges of BORR’s southern border, with the largest settlement of Yokuts located in Hall’s Valley and estimated to be up to 60 individuals (Ron Bricmont, pers. comm.).
 Rob Edwards (1984) first reported evidence of a large Ohlone village site in the large meadow south of where the Cedar Barn now stands.
 Further excavations were conducted by the UC Davis Archaeology Field School in 2015 with the support of the Muwekma Ohlone Tribe.
-Named Chitchomini Arweh Wallaka-tka by the Muwekma Ohlone Tribe’s Language Committee (translated as Blue Oak Rancheria Site), olivella shell beads, flake stone tools, and ground stone tools were recovered along with human burial remains.
+Named Chitcomini ’Árweh Wallaka-tka by the Muwekma Ohlone Tribe’s Language Committee (translated as Valley/Blue Oak Rancheria Site), olivella shell beads, flake stone tools, and ground stone tools were recovered along with human burial remains.
 At the request of the Muwekma Ohlone Tribe, stable isotopic analysis was performed that dated the earliest individuals sampled to have lived about 500 years ago and the most recent to have lived about 200 years ago.
 These data cannot be extrapolated too broadly but the totality of evidence suggested that, within this period, the site was occupied year-round by Ohlone people who heavily utilized seeds and acorns here.
 Lasting evidence of habitation is present throughout the reserve, including midden sites and locations in which cupules were carved into the bedrock.
 Cupules are smaller and more shallow than bedrock mortars and are thought to have symbolic or religious meaning, rather than a utilitarian function.
-The orientation of cupule patterns as well as of trees (which would have been planted for this purpose) were in some cases used to demarcate celestial events pertaining to solstices, equinoxes, lunar phenomena, and asterisms (Ron Bricmont, pers. comm).
+The orientation of cupule patterns and tree locations (which would have been planted for this purpose) were in some cases used to demarcate celestial events pertaining to solstices, equinoxes, lunar phenomena, and asterisms (Ron Bricmont, pers. comm).

 Following the establishment of the Alta California mission system in 1769 by Franciscan missionaries, many Native people were compelled to abandon their ancestral villages and live in mission settlements.
-Many Tamien-speaking Ohlone people became neophytes of Mission Santa Clara.
+Many Thámien-speaking Ohlone people became neophytes of Mission Santa Clara.
 Missionization was highly destructive to Native lifeways and, together with the ecological and economic disruptions caused by the expanding Spanish colonial empire, malnutrition, and the ensuing spread of European-introduced diseases including smallpox and measles, the Ohlone people suffered a major demographic collapse.
 The timeline and degree to which the Ohlone of this area were evicted and missionized are not clear.
 At least some people persisted and the last “full-blooded” Ohlone in the Mt.
 Hamilton area is reported to have died in Halls Valley in 1918 or 1919 (Ron Bricmont, pers. comm).
-Today, the Muwekma Ohlone have approximately 800 enrolled members and continue to seek recognition from the federal government.
+Today, the Muwekma Ohlone Tribe have approximately 800 enrolled members and continues to seek recognition from the federal government.

 One reason for bringing these Yokuts to the south was to take advantage of both their labor and the language that they spoke in the Franciscan’s plan to build a second chain of missions in California.
 This chain of missions was to have run the length of the Central Valley, an area largely inhabited by Yokuts tribes.
 As a result of the secularization of the missions, this plan was never carried out, and the group remained in an asistencia of Mission San Diego called Santa Isabel.

 These relocated Yokuts were known as the Santa Isabel people, a name which derives from the fact that what is now named Mount Hamilton, Mount Copernicus, and Mount Isabel was named Sierra de Santa Isabel by the missionaries at Santa Clara.
-The name went south with the Santa Isabel tribe, and was given to the new asistencia when it was established in 1818.
+The name went south with the Santa Isabel Tribe and was given to the new asistencia when it was established in 1818.
 What had been planned as the anchor mission of the Central Valley chain of missions remained an asistencia.

 After Mexican Independence and the secularization of the missions in 1834, they and other so-called Mission Indians worked on newly established ranchos around the missions but they continued to be exploited and there was little improvement in their living conditions.
 Eventually, they would have lived on the Pala Indian Reservation that was established on this site by the U.S. Congress and that included the Mission Indians from the local ranchos and “such other Mission Indians as may not be provided with suitable lands elsewhere, as the Secretary of the Interior may see fit to locate thereon”.
 The modern Indians of the Pala Reservation are the Pala Band of Mission Indians who trace their origins to the Payómkawichum (Luiseño of the San Luis del Rey Mission) and Kuupangaxwichem (Cupeño) peoples.